Types of dependency: an overview

 • Consequences: Relationship problems, risk of sexually transmitted diseases (STDs), and feelings of shame or guilt.

-"Addiction comes in many forms and can have a wide range of negative effects on a person's life."
+"Dependency comes in many forms and can have a wide range of negative effects on a person's life."

 At Montgó Lifestyle, we are ready to support you with expert advice and resources to facilitate your recovery process through therapy, counseling, medication and support groups.
-Do you recognize symptoms of addiction in yourself or another person?
+Do you recognize symptoms of dependency in yourself or another person?
 Then feel free to contact us for help and guidance.

 Looking for help?

-At Montgó Lifestyle, we believe in the power of personal attention and customised recovery programs.
+At Montgó Lifestyle, we believe in the power of personal attention and customized recovery programs.
 Whether you seek in-depth support, are interested in our unique approach, or simply want to learn more about how we can help you or your loved ones - our team is ready to welcome you.

 Want to know more?